trentm/node-luggite/README.md

 ## M1 - stdout output only

 First milestone will not have user-definable streams.
 It is hardcoded to stdout.
 Multiple and customizable streams will come later.
-Also perhaps no .child()

-- use that json stringify dep that all are using
 - tests: start, start moving in Bunyan tests
 - testing with lowest Node.js version early if supporting really old
 - decide on time field: